 - Know your convictions.
 Ask yourself why you do what you do.
 If your purpose is excellence in a sport or in any area of life, consider what drives you.
 When we discover convictions that go well beyond the temporal, we find motivation in a deeper purpose our existence.

 - Develop emotional control.
-Rhythm, balance and patience, essential elements for operating at your best, come through emotional control.
-When emotions control, rhythm, balance and patience cannot exist with any level of consistency.
+Rhythm, balance, and patience, essential elements for operating at your best, come through emotional control.
+Rhythm, balance, and patience cannot exist with any level of consistency when emotions control.
 Instead, use emotions as gauges to make finding your game a continual reality.

 - Confront the lies.
 What lies drive you?
 Is your value is found in the game that you play?
-Or, is your value found in how and why you play the game?
+Or is it found in how and why you play the game?
 Knowing your value comes from Christ alone provides the convictions and confidence necessary for finding your game.

 The Role of Mistakes

 In addition to implementing the above elements to consistently operate at a higher level, realize the importance of how to best deal with mistakes constantly.
-Mistakes can easily knock us out of our game and into being off balance, out of rhythm and lacking patience, or we they can help build confidence.
+Mistakes can easily knock us off our game and into being off balance, out of rhythm, and lacking patience, or we they can help build confidence.